 Wisdom teeth are a 3rd set of molars that often arrive when we are in our late teenage years or early 20’s.
-Most people who have tried to answer the age old question, “why are they called wisdom teeth?” have reached the conclusion that it is because they arrive much later than our other teeth.
-The other age old question is “why do we have wisdom teeth at all?”
-It is a good question because for many people, they are just a source of trouble.
+Most people who have tried to answer the age-old question, “why are they called wisdom teeth?” have reached the conclusion that it is because they arrive much later than our other teeth.
+The other age-old question is “why do we have wisdom teeth at all?”
+It is a good question because, for many people, they are just a source of trouble.

 How Many People Have Wisdom Teeth?

-Sound statistics are not available, but decades old Scandinavian studies are the main source in media reports that 85% of people have all four wisdom teeth, while up to 95% have at least one.
-There are other estimates that suggest that up to 35% of people from European ancestry may not have a 3rd set of molar and that even more decedents of Asians and Africans may lack the extra teeth.
+Sound statistics are not available, but decades-old Scandinavian studies are the main source in media reports that 85% of people have all four wisdom teeth, while up to 95% have at least one.
+There are other estimates that suggest that up to 35% of people from European ancestry may not have a 3rd set of molars and that even more decedents of Asians and Africans may lack the extra teeth.
 Whether or not these statistics are accurate, we do know that a large number of people do develop wisdom teeth and in the United States, a large number have them removed.

 Health Problems Blamed on Wisdom Teeth

 Many health problems have been blamed on wisdom teeth.
 Pain, inflammation, headaches, TMJ, and bad breath are the most commonly linked problems.
-There are fairly large number of people searching the Internet wondering if wisdom teeth can kill you.
+There are a fairly large number of people searching the Internet wondering if wisdom teeth can kill you.